endomapper/EM_Dataset-PhotometricCalibration/README.md

 We use the geometric calibration obtained according to the [EM_Dataset-GeometricCalibration](https://github.com/endomapper/EM_Dataset-GeometricCalibration) method.

 Prepare and run the geometric calibration to obtain the calibration `.xml` before starting the next steps.
-Place the '.xml' together with the `.mov` video of the calibration sequence.
+Place the `.xml` together with the `.mov` video of the calibration sequence.

 # 2. EndoMapper photometric calibration

 We provide a script to calibrate all endoscopes in the EndoMapper dataset.

-Before proceeding, check the (Prerequisites)[#prerequisites] section and make sure that the mask file at `utils/mask.png` matches the camera you will be calibrating.
+Before proceeding, check the [Prerequisites](#2-prerequisites) section and make sure that the mask file at `utils/mask.png` matches the camera you will be calibrating.
 This is a binary image where unused pixels are set to 0 (black).

 | Camera frame | Mask file |
 | ------------ | --------- |